 Most knee replacements used do not require any additional stabilising, other than substituting for the anterior cruciate ligament.
 These are referred to as minimally stabilised knee replacements.
 The next most common group is posterior stabilised.
 These have additional stability built into the knee replacement, so that the prosthesis substitutes for the posterior cruciate ligament as well.
-The vast majority of knee replacements used, are either minimally or posterior stabilised prostheses.
+The vast majority of knee replacements used are either minimally or posterior stabilised prostheses.
 Minimally stabilised prostheses have a slightly better outcome than posterior stabilised prostheses.
 However, there is some difficulty in being too definite about this, as posterior stabilised prostheses may be used more often in difficult cases.
 If a case is more difficult, it has more potential to be revised.

 Other important ligaments around the knee are the medial and lateral collateral ligaments.
 These can also be substituted by what is often referred to as constrained knee replacements.
 These are not often required in primary operations.
-There is one final group of knee replacement, when considering stability and these are hinged knees.
+There is one final group of knee replacement when considering stability and these are hinged knees.
 These are used mostly when there is absolutely no ligament stability left in the knee.
 Their use is very rare for primary knee replacement.

 Another general difference in the design of primary total knee replacement, is the way the tibial insert is designed to move on the surface of the tibial tray.
 It may either be fixed to the tray (fixed insert) or designed to move slightly in one or more specific directions (mobile insert).
 Mobile inserts either rotate, slide, or do both.
 For a number of years, the Registry has reported that in general, fixed inserts have a lower rate of revision.
-However, a number of prostheses with mobile inserts do have similar rates of revision as fixed inserts.
-This remains the current situation.

-In previous reports, we provided information on the use of cross-linked polyethylene in total knee replacement.
+In previous reports, we provided information on the use of cross-linked polyethylene (XLPE) in total knee replacement.
 This year we have repeated and extended that analysis.
-Comparing the outcome of cross-linked to non cross-linked polyethylene across all knee replacements, there appears to be a benefit when cross-linked polyethylene is used.
+Comparing the outcome of XLPE to non XLPE across all knee replacements, there appears to be a benefit when XLPE is used.
 There is a lot of variation between the type of prostheses and the type of polyethylene used.
-As a consequence, any difference seen when comparing the overall result of cross-linked to non cross-linked may be in part due to the type of prostheses, rather than the type of polyethylene.
-To try and overcome this problem the Registry has undertaken analyses of specific designs of total knee replacement that have used both cross-linked and non cross-linked polyethylene.
-Only prostheses that had a minimum of 500 procedures, in at least one of the polyethylene groups, and a follow-up time of five or more years, were used in this analysis.
-18 different primary total knee prostheses met this requirement.
+As a consequence, any difference seen when comparing the overall result of XLPE to non XLPE may be in part due to the type of prosthesis, rather than the type of polyethylene.
+To try and overcome this problem, the Registry has undertaken analyses of specific designs of total knee replacement that have used both XLPE and non XLPE.
+Only prostheses that had a minimum of 500 procedures, in at least one of the polyethylene groups, and a follow-up time of 5 or more years, were used in this analysis.
+There were 18 different primary total knee prostheses that met this requirement.

-The results of this analysis showed that for all prostheses tested there was no disadvantage to using cross-linked polyethylene, but for a number of specific types of prosthesis there was a clear benefit.
-This was, however, only for a small number of the prostheses (4 out of 18).
+The results of this analysis showed that for all prostheses tested there was no disadvantage to using XLPE. but for a number of specific types of prosthesis there was a clear benefit.
+However, this was only for a small number of the prostheses (5 out of 18).

-We have also done a follow up analysis on the outcome of computer navigation in primary total knee replacement.
-Computer navigation is computer-assisted surgery, which was first used over 14 years ago.
-It involves the use of intraoperative computer monitoring in an attempt to more accurately place the knee replacement prosthesis.
+We have also done a follow-up analysis on the outcome of computer navigation in primary total knee replacement.
+Computer navigation is computer-assisted surgery, which was first used over 15 years ago.
+It involves the use of intraoperative computer monitoring in an attempt to more accurately place the knee prosthesis.
 It is known that accurate positioning of the prosthesis is a very important factor in determining the result of the operation.
 The current information from the Registry suggests that there may be a small advantage, particularly in younger patients, as there is a small reduction in the rate of revision for loosening in this group.